-THE BENEFITS OF PHYSICAL ACTIV
+THE BENEFITS OF PHYSICAL ACTIVITY

-Poor physical health can lead to an increased risk of developing mental health problems.
-Similarly, poor mental health can negatively impact on physical health, leading to an increased risk of some conditions.

-Physical activity can help you burn off stress hormones and relieve muscle tension.
+- physical activity means any movement of your body that uses your muscles and expends energy. - Poor physical health can lead to an increased risk of developing mental health problems.
+Similarly, poor mental health can negatively impact on physical health, leading to an increased risk of some conditions. - Physical activity can help you burn off stress hormones and relieve muscle tension.
 It is also proven to boost mood and increase confidence.
-Eating regularly and healthily, keeping your energy levels plentiful and blood sugar levels steady will also protect you from stress (as will avoiding too much alcohol or other drugs).

-Moderate-intensity activities include briskly walking, gardening, or a leisurely bike ride.
-Vigorous-intensity activities include jogging, running, swimming, hiking or group activities like Zumba.

-Muscle-strengthening activities to include in your routine twice a week include yoga, lifting weights, push-ups and sit- ups.
+Eating regularly and healthily, keeping your energy levels plentiful and blood sugar levels steady will also protect you from stress (as will avoiding too much alcohol or other drugs). - Moderate-intensity activities include briskly walking, gardening, or a leisurely bike ride.
+Vigorous-intensity activities include jogging, running, swimming, hiking or group activities like Zumba. - Muscle-strengthening activities to include in your routine twice a week include yoga, lifting weights, push-ups and sit- ups.